alimagdye/Real-Time-Chat-Application/README.md

 ## 🎯 Contributing
 - Contributions are welcome!
 If you find a bug or have a feature request, please create an issue or submit a pull request.
+- Created by Ali Magdy.
+Feel free to contact me at alimagdye1@gmail.com for any questions or suggestions.